mBelstad/OPEN_VDO_MTX/DEPLOYMENT.md

 - 404s on wasm: ensure MIME `application/wasm` is served (added).
 - Cross-origin isolation errors: either disable strict COOP/COEP or add them only to routes that load SAB-enabled demos and make sure all subresources allow it.
 - WebSocket blocked: confirm Cloudflare WebSockets is ON and your Hetzner firewall allows 80/443.
-- WHIP/WHEP timeout: check Cloudflare port/proxy mode, DNS-only for custom ports, CORS, and valid TLS chain.
+- WHIP/WHEP timeout: check Cloudflare proxy mode and that MediaMTX is reachable at 443, CORS allows your UI origin, and TLS chain is valid.

 ### 10) Redeploy flow
 - Push to `main` (or your chosen branch).
 Coolify will auto-build and deploy.